Revilo2157/Hyss/README.md

 Instructions:
 1. Use https://vm-manage.oit.duke.edu/containers to create a docker container using Spyder.
    DO NOT use eclipse.
 It will not be able to unzip the package.
-2. Open the SpotipySetup.py script to install the necessary packages.
+2. Use Spyder to run the SpotipySetup.py script to install the necessary packages.
-3. Open the Hyss.py script and input the requested data.
+3. Run the Hyss.py script and input the requested data.
 4. Enjoy!